canonical/certification-docs/Policy_Guide.rst

 Firmware should be available somewhere online and not a secret build that is only available internally to the Partner or Canonical.
 The only exception here is for initial release firmware that comes on a newly released system.

+You do not need to recertify on updated versions of Firmware.
+We will list the firmware in use at the time of certification and will support users from that firmware level onwards.

+That is not to say we wont recommend a firmware update where appropriate, but rather sets a baseline firmware level with the expectation that the Partner will continue to ensure that updates to firmware do not cause issues with running Ubuntu on already certified hardware.

 System Identification
 ---------------------